mind-inria/hidimstat/docs/src/model_agnostic_methods/permutation_feature_importance.rst

 The estimation of the PFI is relatively simple since there is no need of retraining any model as happens with other methods such as :ref:`leave_one_covariate_out` or estimating a conditional sampler as in :ref:`conditional_feature_importance`.
-Since the distribution from which we are sampling is the marginal distribution of the feature breaking the relationship with the others, a simple permutation of the feature values across the individuals is sufficient.
+A simple permutation of the feature values across the individuals is sufficient since the distribution from which we are sampling is the marginal distribution of the feature, thus breaking the relationship with the others.
 Also, note that the same estimated model is used for predicting both the original and perturbed datasets.